 Like some of the Kobo devices, the Tolino Page allows you to set a pin to lock the device which I wish more devices would adopt too.
 Given that we live in a technological era where locking devices has become the norm, it seems that the majority of EReaders are lacking in this area.

 The design is functional but elegant in its simplicity.
 The Tolino Page only has a couple of buttons (Power and Home), whilst the rest of the device is controlled by touch screen.
 It’s also about the same size as Kindle Paperwhite] which makes for easy reading and holding the device for long periods of time.
 I also like the neutral colour, rather than going for a black or white design.
 The UI is also simple to use for those who have never used an EReader before.

-This makes it one of the cheapest EReaders on the market by quite a margin Even the Amazon Kindle Paperwhite can’t compete with this as it’s currently priced at:
+This makes it one of the cheapest EReaders on the market by quite a margin Even the Amazon Kindle Paperwhite can’t compete.

 Some Specs To Compare Against